Patty Griffin: Five Essential Rickie Lee Jones Songs

 "I went swimming in the river with the ghosts and debris," sings Patty Griffin against the woozy blurt of a trumpet in "Hourglass," a gorgeous new track found on her forthcoming eponymous album, released March 8.
 "Shouldn't a person at least try to be free/Instead of giving up and just pretending to be?"

-Like one of her songwriting influences, Rickie Lee Jones, this week's FUV Essentials, Griffin has always had a canny understanding of infinite freedom, in music and matters of the heart.
+Like one of her songwriting influences, Rickie Lee Jones, Griffin has always had a canny understanding of infinite freedom, in music and matters of the heart.
 Again like Jones, she also isn't afraid to write about her pain and can be eloquent even when articulating grief, as on 2013's American Kid. written in the aftermath of her father's passing.

 “Life tends to put you through these moments of suffering to shoot you out somewhere you never expected, but somewhere great,” said Griffin.
 “You grow in so many mysterious ways.”